Sunny-Qin-0314/11-767-group-YU/labs/lab2-benchmarking.md

 Include any code you write to perform this benchmarking in your Canvas submission (either as a link to a folder on github, in a shared drive, zip, etc).

-Group name:
+Group name: YU
 ---
-Group members present in lab today:
+Group members present in lab today: Yukun Xia (yukunx), Yuqing Qin (yuqingq)

 1: Models
 ----
 1. Which models and/or model variants will your group be benchmarking?
 Please be specific.

+VGG-16, MobileNet.

 2. Why did you choose these models?

+Our project will use SuperPoint, which uses VGG as backbone.
+One of our optimization approach is to change the backbone to a more effecient one.
+MobileNet is one of the choices.

 3. For each model, you will measure parameter count, inference latency, and energy use.
 For latency and energy, you will also be varying a parameter such as input size or batch size.
 What are your hypothesis for how the models will compare according to these metrics?
 Explain.

 2: Parameter count